niieli/NikoArchipelagoMod/README.md

 - Keys...
 Keysanity?!
 - Letters
 - Both Contact Lists
-  - Contact List 1 & 2 are seperate items, so you can have 2 without having the first one
+  - Contact List 1 & 2 are separate items, so you can have 2 without having the first one
   - *Visible on the in-game "tracker"*
   - Or change via the yaml to Progressive
 - Reward from Sensei (Super Jump)